-The school’s name was suggested to Principal Susan Paulson by 4th and 5th grade students who were living in Wolf Ranch and attending Edith Wolford Elementary School in 2006-2007.
+The school’s name was suggested by 4th and 5th grade students who were living in Wolf Ranch and attending Edith Wolford Elementary School in 2006-2007.
 During the first year, students proposed the Mustang as a fitting logo for Ranch Creek, and staff and parent volunteers voted to adopt black and gold as our school colors.

 Since the beginning, Ranch Creek has included a District 20 preschool program, as well as a Communication and Social Delay program for students on the autism spectrum who are academically high-functioning.
 CSD students are placed by the District 20 special education staff, and District 20 provides additional dedicated special education staff to serve the unique needs of these students.